 Introduce extensions to enhance the experience:

-Third-party extensions are often a necessity to help you enhance your UX and increase site speed; these are just a few we recommend to our clients:
+Third-party extensions are often a necessity to enhance your UX and increase site speed.
+These are just a few we recommend to our clients:

 - TinyPNG: If your website has many images in a variety of sizes, they may be causing your site to slow down considerably.
 Compress store images to optimise their size using this Magento 2 plugin.